carolinedunn/RemoteOTA-RPiConnect/README.md

 * **Raspberry Pi Connect Account:** All devices must be linked to the same account.
 See this video for setup: [https://youtu.be/rvCaN1PSKY0](https://youtu.be/rvCaN1PSKY0)

 ## Phase 1: Creating the Artifact from Scratch
+This process turns your shell script into a compressed package that the Raspberry Pi Connect service can verify and deploy.
+Optional: You can skip steps 1 and 2 and download the pre-made file [aptupgrade.tar.zst](https://github.com/carolinedunn/RemoteOTA-RPiConnect/blob/main/aptupgrade.tar.zst)

 ### Step 1: Prepare the Files
+On your primary computer (or the "admin" Pi), create a folder for this update.
+You need two files:
 1. **The Script (aptupgradescript):** Create a file with your update logic.
 Use absolute paths for logging to ensure you can find the results later.
-Optionally, you can download the aptupgradescript included in this repository.
+Optionally, you can download the [aptupgradescript](https://github.com/carolinedunn/RemoteOTA-RPiConnect/blob/main/aptupgradescript) included in this repository.
 ```bash
 #!/bin/sh
 export DEBIAN_FRONTEND=noninteractive